GaaneshT/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the sort command.
+1. User requests to sort the list.
 2. TutorSynch sorts the existing student list alphabetically.
 3. TutorSynch displays the sorted list.